-Field name Required action Special notes Active Directory server In the Active Directory server text box, enter the name of the Active Directory server.
+Field name Required action Special notes Mailbox server When you configure multiple client access servers, enter the name of one or more mailbox servers, which are separated by a comma.
+For Exchange primary volumes, it is the fully qualified domain name where the mailbox to be harvested is.
+Note: If you selected Online as the Server option, this field is not available.
+Active Directory server In the Active Directory server text box, enter the name of the Active Directory server.
 It must be a fully qualified Active Directory server.
+Note: If you selected Online as the Server option, this field is not available.
 Protocol To use SSL, select the Protocol check box.
+Note: If you selected Online as the Server option, the Use SSL check box is automatically selected, and this field cannot be edited.
 Connect as In the Connect as text box, enter the logon ID that is used to connect and mount the defined volume.
 Password In the Password text box, enter the password that is used to connect and mount the defined volume.
 Volume In the Volume text box, enter the name or names of the volume to be mounted.
 For Exchange, enter a friendly name for the volume.
 Folder In Folder , select either of the Mailboxes or Public folders options.
 Initial directory In the Initial directory text box, enter the name of the initial directory from which the harvest must begin.
-With this feature, you can select a volume further down the directory tree rather than selecting an entire volume.
 For Exchange, this field must be left blank if you are harvesting all mailboxes.
 If you are harvesting a single mailbox, enter the email address for that mailbox.
-Virtual root In Virtual root , the name defaults to match the Exchange server designation.
+Virtual root In Virtual root, the name defaults to the correct endpoint for the selected Exchange version.
 Personal archives Select Harvest personal archive to harvest personal archives.
-Note: This check box is seen only when Exchange 2010/2013 is selected.
-Index options Select either or both of the Index options check boxes.
-Include system metadata for data objects within containers.
-Include content tagging and full-text index.
-These options are selected by default.
-Remove journal envelope When selected, the journal envelope is removed.
+Note: This check box is seen only when Exchange 2010/2013 or Online is selected.